FOLKLIFE, NATIONAL SECURITY, #STEAM #STEM

 Edward T. Hall Hid in an abandoned car and filmed children romping in a school playground at lunch hour.
 Screaming, laughing, running and jumping, each seemed superficially to be doing his or her own thing.
 But careful analysis revealed that the group was moving to a unified rhythm.
 One little girl, far more active than the rest, covered the entire schoolyard in her play.
 Hall and his student realized that without knowing it, she was "the director" and "the orchestrator."

-YOU'VE GOT TO GIVE THEM THE GINIKER !!
+GIVE THEM THE GINIKER !!

 Definition of Giniker: means plenty of pep and fire because the secret to learning is motivation!